stream-sec/cdrgoat/AWS/5-lambda-accesskey/README.md

 # 5. Privilege Escalation via CreateAccessKey

 ## 🗺️ Overview
-This scenario demonstrates how an SSRF vulnerability in a public-facing EC2 instance can be chained with overly permissive Lambda privileges to achieve full AWS account compromise.
-After exploiting the vulnerable web application to access the Instance Metadata Service, the attacker retrieves IAM role credentials that grant lambda:* permissions, enabling them to create, list, modify, and invoke Lambda functions.
-During enumeration, they identify a Lambda used for user management and infer that it has iam:Create* permissions.
-By attempting to generate new access keys for guessed IAM usernames, the attacker successfully creates keys for multiple accounts, one of which belongs to an administrator.
-With the new admin credentials, they gain persistent, full account-wide control, demonstrating the compounded risks of SSRF exploitation, misconfigured IAM roles, and over-privileged Lambda functions.
+This scenario demonstrates how a leaked long-term AWS access key for a low-privileged user that includes broad Lambda permissions can be abused to escalate privileges.
+An attacker with the leaked keys enumerates Lambda functions, downloads and inspects function code, and—because the compromised user can update Lambda code—replaces the function with payloads that exercise IAM actions (create/delete user, group, role, policy) and attempt to create access keys for guessed usernames.
+Any successfully-created access keys can be validated and used to discover higher-privilege accounts (for example, an Administrator-attached user), providing persistent project-wide access.

 &nbsp;